Darksidis/ParserCompanies/README.md

 ### How to run it
 --------

-You can run through the file manager
+you can run through action manager
 ```
 go run main.go
 ```